-Overview of Institutions in Palestine
+Overview of Institutions

 Prior to the Oslo Accords and the establishment of the PWA, water distribution and administration were under the control of the West Bank Water Department (WBWD).
 Its role was to mediate between the Palestinian population as end users and Mekorot as the water supplier in the West Bank.
 Currently, WBWD is one of many institutions that supply water in the West Bank.

 In 1995, the Oslo II Accord was signed.
 It was intended as an interim measure with a five-year lifespan, until a final two-state agreement could be reached.
 However, as history has shown, this two-state solution has yet to be achieved.
 Given this reality, both Israel and the Palestinian Authority accept that the agreements from the Oslo II Accord remain in place.
 One of the outcomes of these agreements was the creation of the PWA in 1995.
 The PWA’s role was to assume responsibility for the administration and regulation of water in Palestine as well as overall policy development and planning.
 However, this designated role is not seen in nor reflected by the current organizational arrangements.
 On the ground, the PWA does not control water resources in most of the areas in the West Bank.

 In urban areas, for example, water resources are managed, distributed and controlled by local utilities and municipalities such as the Jerusalem Water Undertaking (JWU) and the Water Supply and Sanitation Authority (WSSA).
 Water distribution in rural areas, on the other hand, is handled by municipal water departments, Joint Service Councils (JSCs) and village councils.
 With input from Mekorot, Israel’s national water company, these numerous and often low-volume providers feed into the Palestinian water system.
 They provide about 90% of the overall consumption of water throughout the West Bank.
 This includes domestic, industrial and agricultural uses.